NHS-RPA-ARCHIVED/RPA-Repo-Guidance/How to Contribute RPA Processors/readme.md

 ## 2. Register your account with the NHS England Productivity team

-Once you have created your Git hub account email digital.productivity@nhsx.nhs.uk and request you want contributors permissions to the NHS RPA directorate with the following details
+Once you have created your Git hub account email england.digital.productivity@nhs.net and request you want contributors permissions to the NHS RPA directorate with the following details

 1. Firstname
 2. Surname